L^\infty norms of holomorphic modular forms in the case of compact quotient: Introduction

-where $\lambda$ is the eigenvalue of $\varphi$ for the hyperbolic Laplacian.
-Here $\varphi$ has $L^2$ (or Petersson) norm one.
-Iwaniec and Sarnak also investigate the {supremum} norm of eigenfunctions on a compact arithmetic surface.
-Such a surface is of the form $\Gamma \backslash \mf H$ where $\Gamma$ is a cocompact arithmetic subgroup of $SL(2,\mf R)$ arising from {a} quaternion division algebra {$A$} over $\mf Q$. {Fix a maximal order $R$ in $A$ and denote by $\Gamma$ the unit} {group of $R$, or more precisely it's image in $SL(2,\mathbb{R})$ as a discrete and cocompact} {subgroup, see \eqref{phi}.} {For the definitions of the above mentioned objects, see section~\ref{setup}.} {Iwaniec and Sarnak} considered the {supremum} norm of {eigenfunctions} of the Laplacian on $\Gamma \backslash \mf H$ under the assumption that the eigenfunction in question is also a simultaneous eigenfunction of the Hecke operators $T(n), (n,q)=1$.
-Here $q$ is a positive integer depending on the maximal order $R$ in {$A$, for more information on $q$,} {see section~\ref{heckeops}}.
-The result they prove is the same as in the non-compact case treated in the same paper, i.e., if $\varphi$ is any such {Hecke-Maass cusp form on $\Gamma$} with $L^2$ norm one, then The convexity bound here is $\| \varphi\|_\infty \ll_{\varepsilon} \lambda^{\frac{1}{4} +\varepsilon}$. {It is worthwhile to mention that there} {are several other interesting results on bounding the sup-norms of cusp forms when} {one or all of the parameters involved (e.g., the Laplace eigenvalues, levels of the} {congruence subgroups or weights) vary.
-We refer the reader to \cite{bh}, \cite{bm}, \cite{m} for the details}.
+where $\lambda$ is the eigenvalue of $f$ for the hyperbolic Laplacian.
+Here $f$ has $L^2$ (or Petersson) norm one.
+Iwaniec and Sarnak also investigate the supermum norm of eigenfunctions on a compact arithmetic surface.
+Such a surface is of the form $\Gamma \backslash \mf H$ where $\Gamma$ is a cocompact arithmetic subgroup of $SL(2,\mf R)$ arising from quaternion division algebra over $\mf Q$.
+They considered the supermum norm of eignefunctions of the Laplacian on $\Gamma \backslash \mf H$ under the assumption that the eigenfunction in question is also a simultaneous eigenfunction of the Hecke operators $T(n), (n,q)=1$.
+Here $q$ is a positive integer depending on the maximal order $R$ in the quaternion division algebra which gives rise to $\Gamma = R(1)$, the group of units of $R$.
+The result they prove is the same as in the Maass case, i.e., if $f$ is any such eigenfunction with $L^2$ norm one then The convexity bound here is $\| f\|_\infty \ll \lambda^{\frac{1}{4} +\epsilon}$.

-In this note we place ourselves in a {similar setting as the cocompact case treated by} Iwaniec-Sarnak i.e., we consider a cocompact arithmetic subgroup $\Gamma$ as above.
+In this note we place ourselves in the same setting as Iwaniec-Sarnak i.e., we consider a cocompact arithmetic subgroup $\Gamma$ as above.
 However the functions we consider are holomorphic modular forms for $\Gamma$ of weight $k$ where $k$ is a positive even integer.
-Recall that the $L^\infty$ norm of $f$ is the {supremum} of the $\Gamma$ invariant function $y^{k/2} |f(z)|$ on $\mf H$ if $f$ has weight $k$.
+Recall that the $L^\infty$ norm is the supermum of the $\Gamma$ invariant function $y^{k/2} |f(z)|$ if $f$ has weight $k$.
 In this situation we prove the following result.

 \begin{thm} Let $\Gamma$ be as above and $f$ a holomorphic modular form for $\Gamma$ of weight $k$.
 Assume that $f$ is a simultaneous eigenfunction of all the Hecke operators.
 Assume that $f$ has Petersson norm one.
 Then for all $\varepsilon>0$ there exist an absolute constant $k_0>0$ such that for all $k > k_0$,